Frankwds/Football-Browser/README.md

-# Introduction
+# Project 4
+# Improvements and systematic testing of backend and client

+In this project the group sets out to implement systematic testing of the backend and client from Project 3.
+Unit tests are ran using Jest.
+Integration tests are ran using Cypress.
+The server is tested using the Apollo server testing framework.

-In this project the group sets out to create an application where the user can interact with a database containing football-match statistics.
+The application allows a user to interact with a database containing football-match statistics.
 The user is allowed to filter, sort and search for specific matches.
 Moreover, the user can evaluate matches by giving stars and comments, and see how the feedback has been from other users.

-# Problems

-We encountered difficulties migrating project 3 to the Virtual Machine.
-The client in the virtual machine is not able to query the server, meanwhile the same client ran locally, is able to.
-The loading times for the data queries when the client is run locally are very slow.

 # Setup

-Go to the following link [http://it2810-50.idi.ntnu.no/prosjekt3/](http://it2810-50.idi.ntnu.no/prosjekt3/) to enjoy a nice presentation of your favorite football games!
+Go to the following link [http://it2810-50.idi.ntnu.no/prosjekt4/](http://it2810-50.idi.ntnu.no/prosjekt4/) to enjoy a nice presentation of your favorite football games!

 The Apollo server and MongoDB database is running continuously on the Virtual Machine using the node-mode forever (https://www.npmjs.com/package/forever).
 Because of this there is no need to start the server locally.
 There have been some bugs in the deployment of the app on the VM so performance may improve by running the client locally.

-# Run local client
+## Run local client

 Navigate to root and then first run `npm install`.
 When complete run `npm start`.
 This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.